 Important and subjective choices in the analysis are the number of topics to specify and the names given to the resulting topics.
 We review multiple topic models in the range of 15-25 topics, choosing 17 due to the marginal (subjective) gain in information given by an additional topic.
 1 of the 17 topics is manually removed, as this was synonymous in content (but not terminology) with another topic.
-We manually assign names to the topics (shown in SI Text Table 1), based on a review of the associated keywords and strongly correlating documents.
+We manually assign names to the topics (shown in Supplementary Table 1), based on a review of the associated keywords and strongly correlating documents.

 To analyse the prominence of topics within groups of papers (Figure 3), we sum their topic scores, selecting the top 3 for simplicity.
 In part, these results will be driven by the general prominence of topics across the whole document set (e.g. ‘governance’ more likely appears as a prominent topic than ‘urban ecology’).
 To count publications on given topics (Figure 4), we assign a document-topic score threshold of 0.02, reviewing a random sample of papers to confirm this choice.